kompics/kompact/docs/src/distributed/index.md

 In addition to serving as opaque handles to remote components, actor paths can also be treated as human-readable resource identifiers.
 Internally, they are divided into two major parts:

 1. A `SystemPath`, which identifies the Kompact system we are trying to send to, and
-2. and the actual actor path tail, which identifies the actor within the system.
+2. the actual actor path tail, which identifies the actor within the system.

 Kompact provides two flavours of actor paths: